Service Retirement Application Process

 - The activities are performed for 24 months or less.

-The California Public Employees’ Pension Reform Act of 2013 extended the separation-from service requirement, also known as the zero-dollar earnings limit, to all members who retire on or after June 1, 2013, regardless of age.
+The separation-from service requirement, also known as the zero-dollar earnings limit, applies to all members who retire and return to work in a CalSTRS-covered position within the public school system as an employee, an independent contractor or an employee of a third party.
 Your retirement benefit will be reduced dollar for dollar by the amount that you earn in CalSTRS-covered employment during the first 180 calendar days following your most recent retirement effective date up to your benefit amount payable during that period.

 There is a very narrow exemption if you are over normal retirement age, the governing body of your employer approves your appointment through a resolution at a public meeting, you did not receive any financial inducement to retire, and your termination of service was not the cause of the need to acquire your services.